sunlightpolicy/open-data-policy-hub/library/index.md

 See our list of [Open Data Policy Guidelines](/guidelines/) and what text from different policies matches those guidelines.

-Do you know of an open-data policy that's not listed here?
+Do you know of an open data policy that's not listed here?
 [Let us know here](/add-a-policy/)!

-Are you interested in writing your own open-data policy?
+Are you interested in writing your own open data policy?
 Check out some of our resources [here](http://whatworkscities.sunlightfoundation.com/#section-h2-05).